Super-r/WWW-applications-project/README.md

 5. Done!

 Local development environment can be started with `grunt server`.
 All CSS & JS coding should be done under the _app/_ folder.

+Note, when this document was written the pixi version that is downloaded by bower is corrupted so if that problem still persists download functional version from [pixi repository] (https://github.com/GoodBoyDigital/pixi.js/) and use that instead!